ch4mpy/spring-addons/samples/tutorials/resource-server_with_jwtauthenticationtoken/README.md

         SpringAddonsSecurityProperties addonsProperties,
         AuthenticationManagerResolver<HttpServletRequest> authenticationManagerResolver) throws Exception {

-    http.oauth2ResourceServer(oauth2 -> oauth2.authenticationManagerResolver(authenticationManagerResolver));
+    // Configure the app as resource-server with an authentication manager resolver capable of handling multi-tenancy http.oauth2ResourceServer(oauth2 -> oauth2.authenticationManagerResolver(authenticationManagerResolver));

     // Enable anonymous
     http.anonymous();

-    // Enable and configure CORS
-    if (addonsProperties.getCors().length > 0) {
+    // Enable and configure CORS (or disable it if there's no CORS properties at all) if (addonsProperties.getCors().length > 0) {
         http.cors().configurationSource(corsConfigurationSource(addonsProperties));
     } else {